 COOLEST PLACES TO STAY IN MILLEDGEVILLE

 - Perfect for Fun Couples.
-This newly built Cozy Treehouse features an awesome rain head shower, living space with gas fireplace, comfy queen bed with huge window, and more.
+This Cozy Treehouse features an awesome rain head shower, living space with gas fireplace, comfy queen bed with huge window, and more.
 The kitchen has a fridge, Keurig, toaster oven, and microwave.

 - Best Bed and Breakfast.
 The Inn on North Jefferson is a newly renovated Inn on North Jefferson Street is walking distance from restaurants and shops in Downtown Milledgeville.
 This beautiful antebellum home features a pool, multiple fireplaces, beautiful rooms, and more.
 With every reservation comes a breakfast at the award winning Local Yolkal Cafe.